 2. Hip-hop producer Jermaine “JD” Dupri has partnered with P&G, makers of “Tag Body Spray” to create TAG Records. [via Trendcentral]

 While my own loyalties hew to the old model of the business, however outdated they may be, I can see why they are doing this.

 Things are different from the days when I was working for Capitol Records, an independent record store, the college radio station and the local public radio station.
 [At the same time.]
 Capitol has moved further down the ladder in importance in the industry, becoming yet another barely defined brand in the EMI Music behemoth cache of holdings.
 That record store closed its doors.
 The public radio station was absorbed in a statewide consolidation.
 All that is left is that tiny college station.

 The crossover between video games and music is nothing new, but taking it to the point of debuting a single from a diamond-selling band within one is.
 This is a band that used the old outfit to sell an astounding 12 million copies of a single title.
 As store after store reduce their inventories of CDs and DVDs to make room for video games, then that seems to be the best place to show up.
 Fish where the fishes are, yeah?

-I think the TAG collaboration is a bit more indefensible.
+I think the TAG collaboration is a bit more strange.
 Aside from the easy jokes [“Our records don’t stink.”
 Or, “Our records sometimes stink, but we cover it up.”
 Or…] it seems like less of a natural transition from one to the next.
 TAG has tread near this before, with an item highlighted one year ago this week by yours truly.
 That has worked well for TAG — they have had 26 million people see that video, and by extension their logo.
 And more importantly, there have been 26 million views of the dreamy Pete Wentz using the TAG product.

 If nothing else, it will be interesting to see how the TAG brand is expressed in this new record label/deodorant relationship.